datacrud/dental-management-system/README.md

 3. Angular UI Router
 4. Angular UI Bootstrap

-It is a clinet and server distributed applciation.
+It is a client and server distributed applciation.